-The Reverend Joseph Lowery gave the benediction at the inauguration.
+Rev. Joseph Lowery gave the benediction at the inauguration of President Barack Obama.
 Lowery is a towering figure in the civil rights movement.
 In 1955, he helped lead the Montgomery Bus Boycott.
-Two years later, he and Martin Luther King founded the Southern Christian Leadership Conference.
-In 1965, Rev. Lowery led the march from Selma to Montgomery.
-At Tuesday’s inauguration he began the benediction with the opening lines of the Negro National Anthem, “Lift Every Voice and Sing.” [includes rush transcript]
+Two years later, he and Dr. Martin Luther King Jr. founded the Southern Christian Leadership Conference.
+In 1965, Lowery led the march from Selma to Montgomery.
+At Tuesday’s inauguration, he began the benediction with the opening lines of the Negro National Anthem, “Lift Every Voice and Sing.” [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.